SEI-Remote/daily-js-code-challenges/README.md

 Many lessons are followed by post-lesson labs to provide practice in class.
 And of course, there's project week, where many students often feel they learn the most.

-To provide additional practice writing JavaScript functions to solve a specific task, you should generally complete one code challenge per day during weeks: 1, 2, 4, 5, 7 & 8, totaling 30 challenges.

-These code challenges are considered a deliverable which is due on the last day of the course, on par with that of a unit project, and thus you must complete them to receive a Certificate of Completion.

-Challenges are considered complete when the Jasmine tests return as passing for all thirty challenges.
+Challenges are considered complete when the Jasmine tests return as passing for all 20 challenges.

-You may choose to do more than one per day, or none at all - don't fall too far behind though!

 ## Set Up